Bloom-host/BloomDocs/docs/plugins_and_modifications/mods-install.md

 Additionally, many Fabric mods require the [Fabric-API](https://www.curseforge.com/minecraft/mc-mods/fabric-api).
 Download the relevant Fabric API for you server version, and put this file in the `/mods` directory as well.

 :::note
 Be sure to use the correct version of the mod.
-Unlike Spigot/Paper, mods are likely not across minecraft versions.
+Unlike Spigot/Paper plugins, mods likely won't work across minecraft versions.
 :::

-Many mods need players to install them locally as well.
+Some mods need players to install them locally as well.
 Consult the documentation of your mod to see if this is required.
 Some mods may provide a seperate file for players and servers.